The Walking Dead: Dead City

-The Walking Dead: Dead City is an American post-apocalyptic horror drama television series created by Eli Jorné for AMC, based on The Walking Dead characters Maggie and Negan.
+The Walking Dead: Dead City, or simply Dead City, is an American post-apocalyptic horror drama television series created by Eli Jorné for AMC, based on The Walking Dead characters Maggie and Negan.
 It is the first sequel to The Walking Dead television series, and the fifth series in The Walking Dead franchise, sharing continuity with the other television series.
 Jorné served as showrunner for the first two seasons before departing the show and being replaced by Seth Hoffman.

-Lauren Cohan and Jeffrey Dean Morgan reprise their roles as Maggie and Negan from the original television series, with Gaius Charles, Željko Ivanek, Mahina Napoleon, Lisa Emery, Logan Kim, Dascha Polanco, and Keir Gilchrist also starring.
-Development of the series began in March 2022, with its title revealed that month and renamed in August.
+Lauren Cohan and Jeffrey Dean Morgan reprise their roles as Maggie and Negan from the original television series, with Gaius Charles, Željko Ivanek, Mahina Napoleon, Lisa Emery, Logan Kim, Dascha Polanco, Keir Gilchrist, Raúl Castillo, Aimee Garcia, and Jimmi Simpson also starring.
+Development of the series began in March 2022, with its original title Isle of the Dead revealed that month, and renamed in August.
 Additional castings were announced in October and November 2022.
 Principal photography began in July 2022 in New Jersey and concluded in October 2022.

 The first season premiered on June 18, 2023, and consists of six episodes.
-In July 2023, the series was renewed for a second season, which premiered on May 4, 2025.
-In July 2025, the series was renewed for a third season.
+An eight-episode second season premiered on May 4, 2025.
+In July 2025, the series was renewed for an eight-episode third season, which premiered on July 26, 2026.